Module constriction.stream.queue

 model_family_part2 = constriction.stream.model.QuantizedGaussian(-100, 100)

-# `model_part2` is a *family* of Gaussian distributions that are quantized
+# `model_family_part2` is a *family* of Gaussian distributions, quantized to

 # have provided a fixed mean and standard deviation to the constructor of